Doctor of Medicine: Turkey

+Eligible MD students, subject to certain requirements, may apply for a MD-PhD programme at the end of second year in some universities.

 Ukraine

 In Ukraine, by 2018, graduates of the school with completed secondary education that have coped with the relevant exams (in the disciplines designated by these universities) in the nationwide system for assessing graduates' knowledge – EIT (ЗНО, External independent testing) based on the rating – may be admitted to the Medical Universities.

-Ukrainian medical universities offer a 6-year curriculum, which should end with the passing of the State Complex Examination.
+Ukrainian medical universities offer a six-year curriculum, which should end with the passing of the State Complex Examination.
 The graduate receives the Diploma of the State Standard with the title "Specialist Diploma", which specifies a specialty and qualification (for example, "Physician"), or "Magister's Diploma" also of a state standard.
-After that, the graduate according to the rating division (at the university) is required to undergo a practical internship course (working as a doctor under the supervision of an experienced doctor) with a duration of 2 to 3 years, in the corresponding specialty.
+After that, the graduate according to the rating division (at the university) is required to undergo a practical internship course (working as a doctor under the supervision of an experienced doctor) with a duration of two to three years, in the corresponding specialty.
 Successful completion of internship implies that an intern passes an examination on a specialty, including testing and receives a certificate of a specialist physician of the Ministry of Health, which is a formal permission for practical activity.

 Thus, the American MD and the Ukrainian Physician have identical titles.
-On the other hand, the colloquial (not official terminology) Doctor of Medicine means that a Physician with a higher education successfully defended his thesis, after a 2-year postgraduate course and corresponding term of research (Candidate of Medical Sciences before 2015, or Ph.D. after 2015 – until 2020), which is closer to the English system of degrees.
+On the other hand, the colloquial (not official terminology) Doctor of Medicine means that a Physician with a higher education successfully defended his thesis, after a two-year postgraduate course and corresponding term of research (Candidate of Medical Sciences before 2015, or PhD after 2015 – until 2020), which is closer to the English system of degrees.

 United States

-In the United States, the M.D. awarded by medical schools is a professional doctorate (as opposed to the Doctor of Philosophy degree which requires a focus on research) and is accredited by the Liaison Committee on Medical Education (LCME), an independent body sponsored by the Association of American Medical Colleges, and the American Medical Association (AMA).
+In the United States, the MD awarded by medical schools is a professional doctorate and is accredited by the Liaison Committee on Medical Education (LCME), an independent body sponsored by the Association of American Medical Colleges, and the American Medical Association (AMA) (as opposed to the Doctor of Philosophy degree which requires completion of novel research, a written dissertation of that research which is in principle worthy of publication in a peer reviewed journal, and an examination or defense of that dissertation).
+Although MDs are eligible to compete for and attain federal research grants in the United States and perform research it is contested that MD's are qualified to do research due to their lack of training and experience in that field.

-In addition to the M.D., the Doctor of Osteopathic Medicine (D.O.) is an equivalent professional doctoral degree for physicians and surgeons offered by medical schools in the United States.
-According to Harrison's Principles of Internal Medicine, "the training, practice, credentialing, licensure, and reimbursement of osteopathic physicians is virtually indistinguishable from those of M.D. physicians, with 4 years of osteopathic medical school followed by specialty and subspecialty training and certification."
+In addition to the MD, the Doctor of Osteopathic Medicine (DO) is an equivalent professional doctoral degree for physicians and surgeons offered by medical schools in the United States.
+According to Harrison's Principles of Internal Medicine, "the training, practice, credentialing, licensure, and reimbursement of osteopathic physicians is virtually indistinguishable from those of MD physicians, with 4 years of osteopathic medical school followed by specialty and subspecialty training and certification."